Switch to Android

 Set a screen lock

 You can help secure your phone by setting a screen lock with a PIN, password, or pattern.
 On some Android phones, you can also set a screen lock with your fingerprint or another "Smart Lock for Android" option.

 Learn how to:

-If your lost phone is signed in to a Google Account, powered on, and connected to the Internet, you can remotely find, lock, and erase it with Android Device Manager.
+If your lost phone is signed in to a Google Account, powered on, and connected to the Internet, you can remotely find, lock, and erase it with Find My Device.